UloE-G/Athletes-Corner/README.md

 - This is used to give users confirmation throughout the site to not leave them questioning if they have done what they expected to do.

-- There are 4 types of notifications, error, info, success, warning.
+- There are 5 types of notifications, error, info, success, item and warning.

+*Info*

 - The info is used to give users a message usually when they are doing something like editing a product.